 The Pending Motions to Reject were removed to the United States District Court for the Southern District of Texas (the "District Court") by TC and Rover prior to the TC settlement.
 On July 13, 2022, the District Court referred the Pending Motion to Reject with respect to Rover back to the Bankruptcy Court.
-The Company believes that the Pending Motion to Reject with respect to Rover any ongoing obligation pursuant to the contract; however, if the Company is not permitted to reject the Rover firm transportation contract, it could be liable for demand charges, attorneys' fees and interest.
+The Company believes that the Pending Motion to Reject with respect to Rover will be ultimately granted, and that the Company does not have any ongoing obligation pursuant to the contract; however, if the Company is not permitted to reject the Rover firm transportation contract, it could be required to post additional credit assurance and be liable for demand charges, attorneys' fees and interest.

 The Company has been named as a defendant in three separate complaints, two filed by Siltstone Resources, LLC, and the third filed by the Ohio Public Works Commission (OPWC) (together, the "Complaints").
 The Complaints all arise from restrictive covenants in favor of OPWC generally prohibiting any transfer and any use inconsistent with a green park space.
 OPWC filed crossclaims against Gulfport in the Siltstone matters alleging that the transfer of the mineral rights and the development of oil and gas on the property violated these restrictive covenants.
 On June 19, 2018, October 25, 2019, and March 15, 2019, each trial court in the Complaints entered judgment in favor of the Company and other defendants, finding the restrictive covenants only applied to the surface estate.
 OPWC appealed each judgment to the respective Ohio Courts of Appeal where the trial court decisions were reversed in favor of OPWC.
 The Company and certain other parties to the Complaints appealed the appellate court decisions to the Ohio Supreme Court.
 On February 23, 2022, the Ohio Supreme Court affirmed the first appellate decision and remanded the case back to the trial court.
 The other two complaints are still pending before the Ohio Supreme Court.
-OPWC is seeking both injunctive relief to enforce the restrictive covenants and liquidated damages.
+OPWC is seeking both injunctive relief to enforce the restrictive covenants and equitable relief.
 Liquidated damages were successfully discharged in the Company's Chapter 11 proceedings through May 17, 2021.
 The scope and consequence of any injunctive relief that may be granted is not certain, but may have an adverse impact on the Company's operations associated with the leases subject to the Complaints.

 In March 2020, Robert F. Woodley, individually and on behalf of all others similarly situated, filed a federal securities class action against the Company, David M. Wood, Keri Crowell and Quentin R. Hicks in the United States District Court for the Southern District of New York.
 The complaint alleges that the Company made materially false and misleading statements regarding the Company's business and operations in violation of the federal securities laws and seeks unspecified damages, the payment of reasonable attorneys' fees, expert fees and other costs, pre-judgment and post-judgment interest, and such other and further relief that may be deemed just and proper.
 On January 11, 2022, the court granted Gulfport's motion to dismiss and the case was closed by the court on February 14, 2022.
-The plaintiffs appealed the district court ruling on March 10, 2022.
+The plaintiffs appealed the district court ruling, and the appellate court affirmed the lower court's motion to dismiss on October 27, 2022.